iterative/dvc.org/content/docs/command-reference/config.md

 takes a config option `name` (a config section and a key, separated by a dot) and its `value` (any valid alpha-numeric string generally).

-When reading (e.g. `value` is not provided or `--list` is used), the values are read from the system, global, project and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.
+When reading config options (no `value` is given or `--list` is used), the values are read from the system, global, project and local configuration files (in that order).
+The `--system`, `--global`, `--project`, and `--local` options can be used to read from that configuration only.

 When writing (e.g. `value` is specified or `--unset` is used), the new value is written to the projects configuration file by default (`.dvc/config`), and